Wowtac H01 Headlamp Review

-Not sure if ever featured here before but the way Thrunite and Wowtac package their headbands is both impressive and frustrating.
+Not sure if ever featured here before but the way Thrunite and Wowtac package their headbands are both impressive and frustrating.
 (Frustrating because there is absolutely zero percent chance of ever getting it secured back this way.)

 Anyway, this is a headlamp, and that silicone holder in the headstrap is going to be the main way to carry it.
 It slips in easily and the grooves on the body of the light make it sit securely.

-The headband is a single axis band (no over the top band).
+The headband is a single axis band (no over-the-top band).
 It’s stretchy and comfortable and adjustable.
 With the lightness of the light, it’s a good setup.

 The light fits into the band with the head on one side at well as well as the other.
 Since the button is on the end, it won’t matter what direction you pick.
 The holder is slightly directional though, as one side is a bit longer than the other.
-Still the light holds fine either way.
+Still, the light holds fine either way.

 Power and Runtime